Ross W. Greene

 Ross W. Greene is an American clinical child psychologist.
-The author of several books on child behavior, Greene originated the Collaborative & Proactive Solutions (CPS) model of intervention.
+The author of several books on child behavior—including The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings—Greene originated the evidence-based Collaborative & Proactive Solutions (CPS) model of intervention.
 He is the founding director of the non-profit Lives in the Balance, and developed and executive produced the documentary film, The Kids We Lose.
-Greene's research has been published in academic journals and he and the CPS model have been mentioned in popular media.
-He advocate against punitive, exclusionary disciplinary practices, including detention, suspension, expulsion, corporal punishment, restraint, and seclusion.
+Greene's research has been extensively published in academic journals and he and the CPS model have been mentioned in popular media.
+He advocates against punitive, exclusionary disciplinary practices, including detention, suspension, expulsion, corporal punishment, restraint, and seclusion.

 Education

 Greene received his undergraduate degree at the University of Florida and his Ph.D. in clinical psychology at Virginia Tech in 1989.
 He completed his pre-doctoral internship at Children's National Medical Center in Washington, D.C.
 His academic appointments include the Department of Psychology at Virginia Tech (1989-1991, 2012 to present), the Faculty of Science at the University of Technology Sydney, Australia (2016 to present); the Department of Psychiatry at Harvard Medical School (1992 to 2013), the Departments of Psychiatry and Pediatrics at University of Massachusetts Medical Center (1991-1992); and the Department of Education at Tufts University (2010 to 2013).